Association football: Name

-Association football is part of a family of football codes that emerged from various ball games played worldwide since antiquity.
+Association football is part of a family of football games that emerged from various ball games played worldwide since antiquity.
 The word "association" in this term refers to the Football Association (the FA), founded in London in 1863, which published the first set of rules for the sport that same year.
 The term was coined to distinguish the type of football played in accordance with the FA rules from other types that were gaining popularity at the time, particularly rugby football.

-Heading from The Sportsman (London) front page of 25 November 1910, illustrating the continued use of the word "football" to encompass both rugby and association football.
+Heading from The Sportsman front page of 25 November 1910, illustrating the continued use of the word "football" to encompass both rugby and association football.

 The term soccer comes from Oxford "-er" slang, which was prevalent at the University of Oxford in England from about 1875, and is thought to have been borrowed from the slang of Rugby School.
 Initially spelt assoccer (a shortening of "association"), it was later reduced to the modern spelling.
 Early alternative spellings included socca and socker.
 This form of slang also gave rise to rugger for rugby football, fiver and tenner for five pound and ten pound notes, and the now-archaic footer that was also a name for association football.

-Within the English-speaking world, association football is now usually called simply "football" in Great Britain and most of Ulster in the north of Ireland, whereas people usually call it "soccer" in regions and countries where other codes of football are prevalent, such as Australia, Canada, South Africa, most of Ireland (excluding Ulster), and the United States.
-A notable exception is New Zealand, where in the first two decades of the 21st century, under the influence of international television, "football" has been gaining prevalence, despite the dominance of other codes of football, namely rugby union and rugby league.
+Within the English-speaking world, association football is now usually called simply "football" in Great Britain and most of Ulster in the north of Ireland, whereas people usually call it "soccer" in regions and countries where other versions of football are prevalent, such as Australia, Canada, South Africa, most of Ireland (excluding Ulster), and the United States.
+A notable exception is New Zealand, where in the first two decades of the 21st century, under the influence of international television, "football" has been gaining prevalence, despite the dominance of other types of football, namely rugby union and rugby league.

 History

-Association football in itself does not have a classical history.
-Notwithstanding any similarities to other ball games played around the world, FIFA has described that no historical connection exists with any game played in antiquity outside Europe.
-The history of football in England dates back to at least the eighth century.
-The modern rules of association football are based on the mid-19th century efforts to standardise the widely varying forms of football played in the public schools of England.
+FIFA has stated that soccer originated in Britain, starting around the eighth century, and that no historical connection exists with any game played in antiquity outside Europe.
+The modern rules of association football are based on the mid-19th-century efforts to standardise the widely varying forms of football played in the public schools of England.